 Second, the current training contract system may not offer opportunity to some competent candidates who are unable to obtain a contract.
 As well as trainees within the traditional training contract route to qualification, the WBL pilot also includes paralegals doing training contract type work but not within a training contract.
 WBL potentially offers a route for such candidates who can demonstrate the required level of competence, and may therefore widen access to the profession from more diverse individuals.

 Q3.
 Is widening access compatible with ensuring high standards?

-Absolutely.
+A. Absolutely.
 The SRA's aim is that the solicitors' profession should be a meritocracy, with entry based on an objective, reliable assessment of competence, but without unnecessary hurdles.
 From Day One of qualification, all solicitors should be able to provide the high standards of service that will uphold and enhance the profession's reputation.

 The pilot will allow us to evaluate a suite of different routes to qualification, with the aim of seeing how these routes measure up in ensuring Day One competence.

 Q4.
 What is the structure of the pilot?

 A. The pilot uses four different qualification routes, designed to test a suite of potential future qualification routes.